What do good tests look like, and do you even need a Golang testing framework? It’s a loaded question with an open answer.

 Gomega

-Last but not least on this list, you’ll find Gomega.
+Last but not least on this list, you’ll find Gomega the assertions/matcher library.
 Its key features are:

-- Supports HTTP clients, streaming buffers, external processes, and complex data types
+• Supports HTTP clients, streaming buffers, external processes, and complex test data

-By itself, Gomega is a matcher/assertion library, intended to improve the assertions available to make as part of your test cases.
+By itself, Gomega is an assertion library and matcher library, intended to improve the assertions available to make as part of your test cases.

 Documentation for this library can be found on their website and on their pkg page.
 It can present a somewhat steep learning curve, especially when testing HTTP clients or buffers, for instance.
 However, it does have an active community of supporters and contributors and updates are fairly regular.

-Because Gomega isn’t a testing framework by itself, here is instead an example of how its matchers can be used:
+Because Gomega isn’t a testing framework by itself, here’s an example test file showing how the matcher library can be used to aid test function:

 DescribeTable("Periods in string notation",